 • Represent the MCC in a professional and supportive manner, to the public and media.

 • Live cooperatively with other members during training and service sessions.
-Willingly perform joint living tasks, such as cooking and cleaning, and maintaining hygiene (Not to be counted as direct service hours).
+Willingly perform joint living tasks, such as cooking, cleaning, and maintaining hygiene (not to be counted as direct service hours).

 This position requires serving in adverse weather conditions, including cold, rain, heat, and humidity, exposure to biting and stinging insects, hiking with all tools and gear over difficult terrain, and sleeping in tents.
 This position should be viewed not as a traditional job, but as an experience.
 Long hours and extended time away from home, often in remote locations, are to be expected.